ritvikrao/public_systems_projects/Assignment3_Assembly/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Ritvik Rao
 - How many hours did it take you to complete this assignment?
+20
-- Did you collaborate with any other students/TAs/Professors?
+- Did you collaborate with any other students/TAs/Professors? no
 - Did you use any external resources?
 (Cite them below)
-  - tbd
+  - Stack Overflow
-  - tbd
+  - asciitable.com
 - (Optional) What was your favorite part of the assignment?
+Learning how assembly works
 - (Optional) How would you improve the assignment?
+In future, we should be able to use scanf rather than have to spend time on input processing.
+The input processing took up most of the time in the homework and was extremely boring.

 # Logistics